 Esengül completed her PhD at Marmara University in 2009 with a dissertation on the women's movement in Turkey.
 From 2012 to 2017, she was an assistant professor at Çukurova University at the Faculty of Communication.
 In 2017, Esengül, like many of her colleagues, fell victim to an emergency decree that banned her from state employment because she signed the peace petition against inhuman violence conducted by the Turkish State in the Kurdish region.

-At THE NEW INSTITUTE, Esengül is one of our Yehudit and Yehuda Elkana Fellow in the Academic Year 2023/24.
+At THE NEW INSTITUTE, Esengül serves as a Yehudit and Yehuda Elkana Fellow in the Academic Year 2023/24.